RJPearson94/terraform-provider-twilio/docs/index.md

 - `auth_token` - (Optional) This is the Auth token.
 This token is mandatory, but it can also be retrieved from the `TWILIO_AUTH_TOKEN` environment variable.

-**Note:** In the future there is plans to support API Key and Secret Authentication too
+-> In the future there is plans to support API Key and Secret Authentication too